 Canadian McGill Guide to Uniform Legal Citation

 McGill guide to uniform legal citation was invented in Canada in 1986 and is officially titled as Canadian Guide to Uniform Legal Citation.
-This citation style was created to set one correct and official standard to use in legal referencing in Canada.
+This citation style was created to set one correct and official standard to use in legal referencing for legal research in Canada.
 McGill citation guide is bilingual.
 It is just about law, and it should not be considered in your regular classification essay.

 It's another title McGill guide was taken due to the initial publication that was released in McGill Law Journal more than thirty years ago.
 These days we are using its eighth edition.
 We will talk about its improvements and changes later.
 But what you should realize completely is that all law schools, courts, law journals, and practitioners in Canada are using this style on a regular basis and made it a legal citation in Canada.

 Students all over the world are familiar with it as a Canadian legal citation guide that serves as a set of different versions of Canadian referencing guides regarding various sources.
 It can be government documents, jurisprudence, legislation, and even books with journals.
 Best known as a legal citation Canada guide, McGill legal citation style also has brief sections to use with foreign sources.
 It is used in the US and UK.
 Sometimes even for international purposes.
 There are three main fields guide McGill can be applied to:

 According to the general rules of the updated 9th Canadian McGill, legal writing usually uses footnotes, whereas in-text citations should only be written in memorandums and factums.
 We listed the core rules and examples of in-text citations and footnotes format in accordance with McGill the 9th edition to help you gain McGill guide quickly.